Learn Tai Chi with the teaptomonk: Courses. Articles, Videos, books and More

 How then do you Walk Like a Cat?
 If you were alive in the 1970's you may remember David Carradine in the opening sequences to the 1970´s cult series Kung Fu.
 This of course shows my age, but hey, it was a fine series given the general standard of rubbish on the box at the time.
 Anyway, back to the subject in hand...
 Do you remember his obligatory side-steps and shimmies conducted in candle-light along the rice paper before he embraced the burning Shaolin urn?
 Well, forget that nonsense.
 This is the real thing.
 Still can't remember?
 Watch the video snippet here...

-How to Walk Like a Cat: Tai Chi Walking for Beginners
+How to Walk Like a Cat: OR Tai Chi Walking

 INGREDIENTS REQUIRED